top of page

 Consciousness is the tool with which we penetrate the world and thereby build up a symbolism that - as already mentioned - also allows us to understand the relationship with quantum mechanics.
 Just as matter is built up from the material particles combined with energy, so the symbols are built up from the analysis as the world of human experience and identification, which represents the spiritual "energy" as a "force field".
 The mysterious remains in all aspects.

-The image of classical physics changed dramatically with quantum physics, which denied strict objectivity.
+The image of classical physics changed dramatically with quantum physics, which denied strict objectivity (Copenhagen interpretation).
 It describes fundamental phenomena of creation.
-Confusing are many of its fundamental terms such as lack of causality, superposition, entangled state, non-locality, action at a distance, absurdity, decoherence.
+Confusing are many of its fundamental terms such as indeterminate causality (probability), superposition, complementarity, entangled state, non-locality, action at a distance, absurdity, decoherence.
 Quantum events are subject to uncontrollable chance, they cannot be predicted.
-The structure of these concepts is also comprehensively demonstrable for the symbolic forms of our consciousness, but discussing them here is beyond the scope of this essay.
-But I give two examples below for ease of understanding.
-They are discussed in detail in my studies: In der Falle des Seins and: Die zweigeteilte Schöpfung.

-One implication is that the fundamental interactions in the physical world between bodies, fields, particles and systems (multiplicity of quantum particles) represent the interconnectedness of the four concepts (see introductory image of this chapter), as we also recognise them in the structure of consciousness and its symbolic formations.
-Matter (brain) and psyche therefore reflect the phenomena of quantum physics, which creates an enigmatic two-entity, a mondualism, out of the distinguishable two-entity, as it can be demonstrated in both aspects.
+One conclusion is that the fundamental interactions in the physical world between bodies, fields, particles and systems (a variety of quantum particles) represent the interconnectedness in an intersection of the four concepts, as we also recognise them in the structure of consciousness and its symbol formations.
+The enigmatic duality can be proven in both aspects..

+This is made even clearer.
 In a figurative sense, consciousness reveals to us the "energy" of the spiritual symbolic formations through identification.
 Compare a quantum field with identification.
 It connects two things via the "field" of identification without being subject to limits, which also applies to the quantum field.
 For two quantum particles that are arbitrarily far away from each other reveal their connection.
-If one of the particles is measured, the other takes on the corresponding property at the same moment.
-There is no explanation for this within the framework of the usual world view, a statement by the quantum physicist Anton Zeilinger.[3]
-Visualise the symbol of the tree, which connects reality and its symbolism at the same time, without having to see it.
+If one of the particles is measured, the other takes on the corresponding property at the same moment (Quantum entanglement as a "spooky remote effect").
+There is no explanation for this within the framework of the usual world view, a statement by the quantum physicist Anton Zeilinger.
+[11] Consider the symbol of the tree, which simultaneously connects reality and its symbolism.

-This statement also applies to quantum effects.
+Probabilism applies particularly to quantum physics.
 Physicist and philosopher of science Dirk Eidemüller captures this oddity:

 "In the quantum cosmos, additional structural properties, invisible connections between particles and an invisible link prevail ... .
 Since then, the 'spooky' entanglement of the smallest particles has become the basis of many everyday technologies."
 [12]